mcontisc/mcontisc.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I joined the Department of Network and Data Science at Central European University as a postdoctoral researcher, working with <a href="https://skewed.de/tiago/">Prof. Tiago P. Peixoto</a>.
+I joined the<a href="https://skewed.de/tiago/">Inferential Network Science group</a> as a postdoctoral researcher.